Hamish Brown: Outdoor media

 In 1997, Brown received an Honorary Degree of Doctor of Letters from the University of St Andrews for his contribution to mountain writing and poetry.
 In 2000, he was made an MBE and a fellow of the Royal Scottish Geographical Society.
 In May 2007, he was awarded an honorary degree from the Open University as Doctor of the University.

 Brown did a lot of his walking with his pet Shetland Sheepdogs, firstly Kitchy and then Storm.
 Both climbed hundreds of mountains in his company, including completed rounds of Munros, the former dog credited as the first to achieve this feat.

 For many years Brown lived in Kinghorn in Fife and now lives in Burntisland.
 He spends several months every year in Morocco, a country very close to his heart; having first visited there in 1965 and has returned annually ever since to walk in the Atlas Mountains.
 In 2006, he released the book The Mountains Look on Marrakech an account of a 90-day end to end trek of the Atlas Mountains.
 In 2008, Brown took a break from writing books on walking when he released The Scottish Graveyard Miscellany, a book about the design and art of gravestones throughout Scotland.

+In 2024 Hamish Brown announced that his final book would be published on March 24.
+In the book “Walking Borders: In Fife and in Fancies”, Hamish walks the inland border of Fife (his native county) from Kincardine to Newburgh during the COVID-19 lockdown.
+On Sunday June 16, 2024 Hamish took part in the Forth Bridge Abseil an event to raise funds for the charity Chest Heart & Stroke Scotland and also to mark his 90th birthday.